Filpill/blog-web/content/eng_projects/rcTractor.md

 # Summary

-Finshed designing and building a functional 3D Printed RC car which accidently ended up esembling a tractor by chance.
+Finshed designing and building a functional 3D Printed RC car which accidently ended up assembling a tractor by chance.
 Thats the consequence of a lack of planning and design contraints...

 The reason for the large wheels in the back is because of how I started my design process.
 The design was built around the gearbox.
 Since the gearbox ended up being very tall, I figured I would just mount some very large wheels to clear the ground.
 Therefore I didn't need to think about mounting points for the rear wheel, nor a CV jointed drive shaft.
 It was simply direct drive and it was all 3D printed (except the steering mechanism).